MiaNguyen912/Fablix/README.md

 ### Brief Explanation
 - This project uses `jQuery` for making HTTP requests and manipulate DOM.

-- [SingleMovieServlet.java](src/SingleMovieServlet.java), [SingleStarServlet.java](src/SingleStarServlet.java), [Top20MoviesServlet.java](src/Top20MoviesServlet.java): Java servlets that handle HTTP GET request by talking to the database and return information in the JSON format.
+- [DataServlet.SingleMovieServlet.java](src/SingleMovieServlet.java), [DataServlet.SingleStarServlet.java](src/SingleStarServlet.java), [DataServlet.Top20MoviesServlet.java](src/Top20MoviesServlet.java): Java servlets that handle HTTP GET request by talking to the database and return information in the JSON format.

 - [listServlet.java](...): generate API result when user searches for movies based on title's starting letter, by genre, or by searching for keyword (handle HTTP GET requests)

-- [User.java](...): a utility class that has variables and functions use for the login user
+- [Utility.User.java](...): a utility class that has variables and functions use for the login user

-- [LoginServlet.java](src/LoginServlet.java) handles the login requests.
+- [LoginServlet.LoginServlet.java](src/LoginServlet.java) handles the login requests.
 It contains the following functionalities:
    - It gets the username and password from the parameters.
    - It verifies the username and password.
-   - If login succeeds, it puts the `User` object in the session.
+   - If login succeeds, it puts the `Utility.User` object in the session.
 Then it sends back a JSON response: `{"status": "success", "message": "success"}` .
    - If login fails, the JSON response will be: `{"status": "fail", "message": "incorrect password"}` or `{"status": "fail", "message": "user <username> doesn't exist"}`.

-- [LoginFilter.java](src/LoginFilter.java) is a special `Filter` class.
+- [LoginServlet.LoginFilter.java](src/LoginFilter.java) is a special `Filter` class.
 It serves the purpose that for each URL request, if the user is not logged in, then it redirects the user to the `login.html` page.
    - A `Filter` class intercepts all incoming requests and determines if such requests are allowed against the rules we implement.
 See more details about `Filter` class [here](http://tutorials.jenkov.com/java-servlets/servlet-filters.html).
    - In `Filter`, all requests will pass through the `doFilter` function.
-   - `LoginFilter` first checks if the request (the URL pattern) maps to the home page or login page (which are allowed to access without login).
+   - `LoginServlet.LoginFilter` first checks if the request (the URL pattern) maps to the home page or login page (which are allowed to access without login).
    - It then checks if the user has logged in to the current session.
 If so, it redirects the user to the requested URL and if otherwise,`login.html` .

-- [CartServlet.java](...): handle HTTP POST request when user finalize their items in cart and go to checkout page
+- [CartAndPaymentServlet.CartServlet.java](...): handle HTTP POST request when user finalize their items in cart and go to checkout page

 - [PaymentServet.java](src/IndexServlet.java): has method doPOST, which is invoked with HTTP POST requests, responsible for validating card information